Baylib/mthmlops-infra/README.md

 To ease the installation process we use the
 [app of apps patterns](https://argo-cd.readthedocs.io/en/latest/operator-manual/cluster-bootstrapping/#app-of-apps-pattern).
-To install all the infrastructure install the mthmlops project and app-of-apps.
+To install all the infrastructure install the mthmlops project, app-of-apps and repo.

 ```bash
 kubectl apply -f ./mthmlops-app-project.yaml
 kubectl apply -f ./mthmlops-app-of-apps.yaml
 kubectl apply -f ./mthmlops-repo.yaml # requires a personal access token or ssh key to this private repository
 ```

+To make any change to namespaces fork this repository.
+At the moment kubeflow pipelines requires to make changes in their manifests definition in their git repository to change the namespace.
+That's why we kept the default kubeflow namespace.

 ### Kubeflow-pipelines patch